remix-run/react-router/docs/API.md

 ### `useRouterHistory(createHistory)`
-`useRouterHistory` is a `history` enhancer that configures a given `createHistory` factory to work with React Router.
+`useRouterHistory` is a `history` enhancer that configures a given `createHistory` factory to work with One App Router.
 This allows using custom histories in addition to the bundled singleton histories.

 It also pre-enhances the history with the [useQueries](https://github.com/ReactTraining/history/blob/v2/docs/QuerySupport.md)